d0tTino/docs-/docs/non-ai-research/artists-field-guide-attention-energy.md

 ### Scorecard Template

-!!! info "Download the scorecard"
+> [!INFO] Download the scorecard
-    Save or print the [Artist Attention Scorecard Template](templates/artist-attention-scorecard.md) for ready-to-fill columns, or duplicate it into a spreadsheet for longer-term tracking.
+> Save or print the [Artist Attention Scorecard Template](templates/artist-attention-scorecard.md) for ready-to-fill columns, or duplicate it into a spreadsheet for longer-term tracking.
+>
 | Metric | What to Log | Why It Matters |
 | --- | --- | --- |
 | Estimated Flow Minutes | Record the total number of minutes spent in sustainable flow. | Tracks sustainable focus minutes rather than raw hours. |